 SACRED HEART PROVINCE FRANCISCAN RECORDS, 1829-1981, 4.8 feet [43 reels microfilm].

-Franciscan records regarding Menominee, Ojibwa, Ottawa, and Pima Indians, the Catholic Church, Franciscans, and religious sisters in Michigan, Wisconsin, and Arizona.
+Franciscan records regarding Menominee, Ojibwa, Ottawa, and Pima Indians and evangelization by Franciscans, and religious sisters in Michigan, Wisconsin, and Arizona.

 ST. FRANCIS MISSION RECORDS, 1878- [ongoing], 48.1 feet [22 reels microfilm] (20.2 feet unprocessed).